Lease Extension Calculator

 Lease extension premiums (the part payable to the freeholder for the grant of the new lease) are complicated.
 They are not something that an estate agent or Zoopla can assist with.

-We link to a simple calculator above however there are many elements are play when calculating the premium payable under the Leasehold Reform, Housing and Urban Development Act 1993, including marriage value in some cases (for leases with less than 80 years) and capitalising ground rents including doubling ground rents, RPI ground rents and ground rents linked to a percentage of the sale price of you property.
-There are also Tribunal decisions on things such as roof space development value and other nice areas.
+We provide a simple calculator above to give a very rough idea for leases with a fixed ground rent however there are many elements are play when calculating the premium payable under the Leasehold Reform, Housing and Urban Development Act 1993, including marriage value in some cases (for leases with less than 80 years) and capitalising ground rents including doubling ground rents, RPI ground rents and ground rents linked to a percentage of the sale price of you property.
+There are also Tribunal decisions on things such as roof space development value and other niche areas.

-Once you have established the likely premium, you will need to budget for the following costs:
+Once you have established the likely premium, you will need to factor in the related costs of the process:

 You own valuation costs of typically between £500-£800